NYPL/metadata-documentation/colophon/style-guide.md

 {:toc}

 ## Acronyms
-- Always write out the first time a name appears on a page with acronym in brackets, i.e. `Metadata Management System (MMS)``
+- Always write out the first time a name appears on a page with acronym in brackets, e.g. `Metadata Management System (MMS)``
-- Subsequent references in the same page can use acronym, i.e. `MMS`
+- Subsequent references in the same page can use acronym, e.g. `MMS`

 ## Capitalization
 - Use [Chicago Manual of Style Title Case](https://titlecaseconverter.com/?style=CMOS&showExplanations=0&keepAllCaps=1&multiLine=1&highlightChanges=0&convertOnPaste=0&straightQuotes=0) for page title and headers